 Problem Procedure Computer does not boot from hard disk drive Check if a diskette is in the diskette drive or a CD/DVD is in the optical disc drive.
-Remove any diskette and/or CD/DVD and check Boot priority.
+Remove any diskette and/or CD/DVD and check the Boot priority settings.
 Refer to Chapter 7, Boot Priority section.
 There may be a problem with your operating system files.
-Refer to your OS documentation.
-Slow performance Your files may be fragmented.
-Run SCANDISK and defragmenter to check the condition of your files and disk.
-Refer to your OS documentation or online HELP for information on running SCANDISK and the defragmenter.
-As a last resort, reformat the hard disk.
-Then, reload the operating system and other files.
-If problems persist, contact your dealer.
+Refer to your operating system documentation.
+Slow performance The files on the hard disk drive may be fragmented - in this instance you should run the disk defragmentation utility to check the condition of your files and the hard disk drive.
+Please refer to the operating system's documentation or online Help File for further information on operating and using the defragmentation utility.
+As a last resort you should reformat the hard disk drive and then reload the operating system and all other files and data.
+If you are still unable to resolve the problem, contact your reseller, dealer or service provider.